PrimeOrbit/neptune/docs/onboarding/gcp/README.md

 - JSON Key file that was previously created during Service Account creation for `primeorbitsericeaccount`

 ## Grant Access to Cloud Billing accounts to fetch associated Project Ids
-PrimeOrbit needs <u>READ ONLY</u> access to Billing Account to query Projects Ids.
+PrimeOrbit needs **READ ONLY** access to Billing Account to query Projects Ids.
 1. Log into the GCP Console.
 1. Change Scope to 'billing' level.
 1. Click on the Billing Account you want to manage.